Sabah, Malaysia | June 30-July 6, 2019

 What organizational and business models are most effective?

-This workshop is targeted at post-secondary students, recent graduates or working professionals who are interested in pursuing a career in energy access and community development, or simply want to learn more about this exciting field.
+This workshop is targeted at upper-secondary school students, university students, and recent graduates who are interested in pursuing a career in energy access and community development, or simply want to learn more about this exciting field.

 You are not required to have a degree or experience in any particular discipline, as we will be creating a diverse group of participants from a variety of backgrounds.
 We only ask that you bring an excitement for community engagement and an enthusiasm to learn.